BalogunEzekiel/AmazonMart/README.md

 # 📦 AmazonMart

-## Streamlit E-Commerce Order Management App
+## E-Commerce Order Management App

 AmazonMart is an Amazon-like e-commerce simulation application built with Streamlit and PostgreSQL.
 It features a comprehensive order management system allowing users to browse products, manage customers, place multi-product orders with stock validation, process payments, track shipping, and handle product returns—all mimicking real-world e-commerce workflows.